When working with indicators, it’s important to ensure their properties align with your strategy’s requirements.

 Bollinger Bands (BB)

-A volatility-based indicator consisting of three lines: Upper Band, Middle Band (Moving Average), and Lower Band.
+Volatility-based indicator consisting of three lines: Upper Band, Middle Band (MA), and Lower Band.

 Properties: